 % of developers who are developing with the language or technology but have not expressed interest in continuing to do so

 Besides the typical advantages of cross-platform frameworks, like reducing the cost and timeframe of development, there are a few distinctive reasons for Flutter becoming a rival to other frameworks and even threatening native app development.
 Any new technology usually brings some advancement to the way things were done before.
-Here is why Flutter is making a difference:
+Here is key benefits of Flutter for app development:

 1. Hot Reload feature.
 This feature makes mobile apps development fast, dynamic, and even fun.
 It shows any changes that are made in the code straight away in the app.
 Developers can make adjustments and experiments faster and be more productive.
 For developer-designer teamwork, such a feature is useful since they can see the changes and design flow on the spot.
 Hot Reload has its limitations, but compared to most used tools which usually take time to show the changes, it is still a win.